retargeting/WooCommerce/readme.txt

 Contributors: retargeting
 Tags: retargeting, WooCommerce
 Requires at least: 4.5
-Tested up to: 4.7.4
+Tested up to: 4.7.5
-Stable tag: 4.7.4
+Stable tag: 4.7.5
 Requires WooCommerce at least: 2.6
-Tested WooCommerce up to: 3.0.4
+Tested WooCommerce up to: 3.0.7
 License: GPLv2

-Adds Retargeting tracking to WooCommerce.
+Retargeting is a marketing automation tool that boosts the conversion rate and sales of your online store.

 == Description ==